brndnmtthws/brndn-io/content/posts/combating-recruiter-spam/index.md

-I use the Apple Mail [template trick](https://www.ericleeclark.com/create-email-templates-in-apple-mail-mojave/) to quickly send these responses, and I have so far had a 100% success rate in driving recruiters away.
+I use the Apple Mail [template trick](https://www.ericleeclark.com/create-email-templates-in-apple-mail-mojave/) to send these responses quickly, and I have (so far) had a 100% success rate in driving recruiters away.
 In fact, I haven't received a single response from any recruiter yet!